Determine a bid strategy based on your goals

 Below are the four Smart Bidding strategies that you can use.

-- Target CPA (cost per acquisition): If you want to optimise for conversions, you can use Target CPA to help increase conversions while targeting a specific cost per acquisition (CPA).
+- Target cost per action (CPA): If you want to optimise for conversions, you can use Target CPA to help increase conversions while targeting a specific cost per action (CPA).
 Learn more About Target CPA bidding.

-- Target ROAS (return-on-ad-spend): If you want to optimise for conversion value, you can use Target ROAS to help increase conversion value while targeting a specific return on ad spend (ROAS).
+- Target return on ad spend (ROAS): If you want to optimise for conversion value, you can use Target ROAS to help increase conversion value while targeting a specific return on ad spend (ROAS).
 Learn more About Target ROAS bidding.

 - Maximise Conversions: If you want to optimise for conversions, but just want to spend your entire budget instead of targeting a specific CPA, you can use Maximise Conversions.
 Learn more About Maximise Conversions bidding.